-- Further develop support mechanisms for SMEs and improve access for SMEs to financial services- Define and implement an industrial strategy conducive to growth and innovation. - Finalise and implement the strategy development on the mainstreaming of entrepreneurship education based on successful donor supported pilot projects.
+- Further develop support mechanisms for SMEs and improve access for SMEs to financial services- Define and implement an industrial strategy conducive to growth and innovation. - Consider strategy development on the mainstreaming of entrepreneurship education based on successful donor supported pilot projects .